MIXED METHOD RESEARCH INFORMING MULTILINGUAL VOTER CAMPAIGN

 CENSUS POPULATION ANALYSIS

-Our team partnered with a data expert to conduct census analysis to estimate the total population of eligible voting age noncitizens in NYC and their geographic distribution by demographic indicators such as language, race, digital access, educational attainment.
+Our team partnered with a data analyst to conduct census analysis to estimate the total population of eligible voting age noncitizens in NYC and their geographic distribution by demographic indicators such as language, race, digital access, educational attainment.

 We learned:

-• 39% of NYC’s foreign born population are voting age non citizens.
+39% of NYC’s foreign-born population are voting-age non-citizens.

-• The majority of voting age non-citizens identify as Hispanic/Latino/Latinx.
+The majority of voting age non-citizens identify as Hispanic/Latino/Latinx.

 Distribution of voting age non-citizens in NYC